openpnp/openpnp/Contact-Probing-Nozzle.md

 ## What is it?
 Some machines (e.g. the Liteplacer) have a nozzle that can sense when the nozzle tip touches down.
 The idea is to automatically stop Z down motion without having to know exactly how high a part, a feeder and/or a PCB is.
 To use this feature in OpenPNP, you can use the `ContactProbeNozzle`.

-Not to be confused with the [[Z Probe]], which is a completely separate concept, used to measure Z surfaces, possibly without contact (laser displacement sensor).

 What is it used for?

 - Nozzle/Nozzle Tip Z Calibration